NikKowPHP/telegram-darvin/.roo/rules-product-manager/rules.md

     *   Create a skeleton `docs/README.md`.
 5.  **Announce & Handoff:**
     *   Create the signal file `signals/SPECIFICATION_COMPLETE.md`.
     *   Announce: "Canonical specification is complete.
-Handing off to the Architect for full-scale planning."
+Handing off to the Planner for full-scale planning."
-    *   Switch mode to `<mode>orchestrator</mode>`.
+    *   Switch mode to `<mode>dispatcher</mode>`.